Fun with SAML SSO Vulnerabilities and Footguns

 - Configuring your XML parser to never fetch remote files or try to load and parse DTDs.
-Some XML parsers do so by default, for example, Python’s module. xml.etree.ElementTree
+Some XML parsers do so by default, for example, Python’s xml.etree.ElementTree module.

 XML processing, and thus by extension SAML response processing, is vulnerable to buffer overflow attacks from other scenarios described later on in this post.
 And unfortunately, protecting your application from a service outage is among the most mild of outcomes compared to the possibilities exploiting XML DTD allows - it is a dark and anxiety-inducing rabbit hole.

 So, if you’re not writing your own XML parser (generally not suggested), it’s important to vet the XML parser(s) your application and its dependencies use - ensure they handle other exploits like Billion Laughs and Zip Bombs.
-Validate the SAML response schema first

 The primary security mechanism in the SAML handshake is the cryptographic validation of XML Signatures (XML-DSig) - which establishes the trust chain between IdPs and SPs.
 XML-DSig validation should always be done prior to executing business logic; however, the separation between signature verification and operating on the rest of a SAML payload opens up SAML authentication to vulnerabilities exposed by what are called XML Signature Wrapping (XSW) attacks.
 These attacks have numerous permutations which can result in outcomes such as (but not limited to):

-Original response (pre-XSW):
+Original response (pre-WSW):

-Modified response (post-XSW):
+Modified response (pre-XSW):

 The broadest countermeasure to XSW attacks is validating the schema of the SAML XML document.
 Payloads for SAML responses of any given IdP should have a deterministic standard schema that can be used as a reference in a schema compliance validation module, which should be executed prior to XML-DSig verification.
-Here are example schemas used by OneLogin’s package to perform python3-saml XML schema validation.
+Here are example schemas used by OneLogin’s python3-saml package to perform XML schema validation.
 Schemas should be vetted local copies as opposed to being fetched from 3rd party remote locations at runtime or on server start.

 All of that being said, schema validation isn’t foolproof; there is room for error in the validation module logic itself, as well as in the syntactic rigor of the reference schema.
 A second low-hanging countermeasure to XSW attacks that should be employed for the sake of redundancy is to always use absolute XPath expressions to select elements in processes post-schema validation.
 Explicit absolute XPath expressions set an unambiguous expectation for the location of elements.

 Here’s an example of a valid response that’s been modified in an XSW attack (specifically a signature exclusion attack, more on that later):

 This modification also exploits the common, incorrect, but not unreasonable assumption that a well-formed SAML response will only ever have a single assertion.
 So while XML-DSig verification would succeed for the signature returned by `doc.getElementsByTagName(“Signature”)`, the assertion returned and processed by `doc.getElementsByTagName(“Assertion”)` would be the injected `snek` assertion.
 This attack would have been more likely to fail if the XPath expression `“/Response/Assertion/Signature”` was used in the assertion signature validation logic.

 This sounds obvious, but make sure to check that a SAML response is intended for your app.
 This is low-hanging fruit that can prevent attacks exploiting IdPs that use a shared private signing key for all integrated SPs of a given tenant, as opposed to issuing unique keys per application.
 The most common attack entails the unauthorized lateral movement by a malicious user across an enterprise’s IdP-integrated apps:

 A second scenario would be a third party impersonating your app and gaining user access.
 The likelihood of this attack vector being exploited is pretty low because the malicious party would need to be in possession of the IdP’s private signing key (among other things) - but we’re mentioning it for the sake of completeness:

 There are Service Providers that don’t bother to check if they’re the intended recipient, relying only on the validity of assertion signatures to prove the sender is a trusted party and that the response is valid.
 But as we’ve illustrated above, valid signatures aren’t enough to prevent unwanted access.